neverinfamous/d1-manager/README.md

 ### Bulk Operations

-The D1 Manager supports bulk operations on multiple databases:
+The D1 Manager supports bulk operations on both databases and tables:

+#### Database Bulk Operations

-**To use bulk operations:**
+**To use database bulk operations:**
 1. Click checkboxes on database cards to select databases (or use "Select All")
 2. Selected databases show a blue ring border
 3. Action buttons appear in the toolbar: